For Wholesalers and Restaurants

 Blade: #8-10, Straight

-Udon is a staple of Japanese cuisine, valued for its chewy texture and versatility across a variety of dishes.
-At Yamachan Ramen, we produce premium udon noodles tailored for restaurants and professional chefs across North America.
+Udon is a staple of Japanese cuisine, appreciated for its thick, chewy texture and adaptability across dishes.
+Yamachan Ramen offers premium udon noodles for restaurants and chefs across North America.

 Features of Udon Noodles